North Carolina Adoption Assistance and Adoption Costs: What You Need to Know

 Independent (Direct Placement) Adoption: $15,000–$30,000

 Uncontested stepparent adoption is the least expensive adoption pathway in North Carolina for families where the other parent cooperates.
-The home study may be waived by the court, and the primary costs are attorney fees and the filing fee.
+Assessment and report requirements depend on the case, and the primary costs are attorney fees and the filing fee.
+Relative or kinship costs vary and are often lower when a PPA is not required under the statutory exception.

 If the other parent does not consent and a TPR proceeding is required, costs can increase to $7,000–$18,000 depending on how contested the case becomes.